Strongly connected orientations and integer lattices: -convex sets and the Jump-Free Lemma

 Consider the polytope

 Above, we have an inequality for every set $U$ in the crossing family $\zU$, and an equality constraint for the ground set $V$.
-Given that the right-hand side values of the inequalities $U\mapsto 1+\disc(U)$ form a crossing supermodular function over the crossing family $\zU$, and $P(D)\neq \emptyset$ as we shall see shortly, we thus obtain that $P(D)$ is an integral \emph{base polyhedron} (a.k.a.\ a polymatroid), by a result of Fujishige~\cite{Fujishige84}.
-It can be readily checked that for all $z\in P(D)$, we have $z_u\geq 0\geq z_v$ for every source $u$ and sink $v$ of~$D$.
+Given that the right-hand side values of the inequalities $U\mapsto 1+\disc(U)$ form a crossing supermodular function over the crossing family $\zU$, and $P(D)\neq \emptyset$ {by \Cref{degree-vector-LE} below}, we thus obtain that $P(D)$ is an integral \emph{base polyhedron} (a.k.a.\ a polymatroid), by a result of Fujishige~\cite{Fujishige84}. { For every $z\in P(D)$, source $u$ and sink $v$ of $D$, we have $z_u\geq 0\geq z_v$.
+This holds because $\{u\},V\setminus \{v\}\in \zU$, so $z_u\geq 1+\disc(\{u\})=0$, and implying in turn that $0\geq z_v$.}